 We would like to help you understand just exactly how the Palio works, and to give you the chance to participate in the life of the contrada and immerse yourselves in its atmosphere because there is nothing else like it in the world.
 We will not be tourist spectators, instead, we will engross ourselves in its spirit - a once in a lifetime experience.
-The tour will tell a story with pictures using the essentials that a photographer must have in order to document an event or a situation, such as, how to approach the unique challenges of travel photography and how to capture candid moments, dynamic energy, motion and human interaction.
+The exclusive tour (max 2/3 people) will tell a story with pictures using the essentials that a photographer must have in order to document an event or a situation, such as, how to approach the unique challenges of travel photography and how to capture candid moments, dynamic energy, motion and human interaction.

 The “Palio di Siena” is the world’s most exciting horse race which is celebrated twice a year in the Piazza del Campo (Siena’s historic square), on July 2nd and August 16th, in honour of the religious holidays, the Visitation and the Ascension of the Virgin Mary, Lady and Patron Protector of the City.
 It has been held almost uninterruptedly since the days of the medieval Republic of Siena.
 It is a centuries-old race between the various districts of the city of Siena in which ten horses, each representing a particular district, ridden bareback by a jockey who races at breakneck speeds around the city’s Piazza del Campo, surrounded by ancient buildings and cheered on by a passionate crowd of locals and tourists.
 The horses are selected and allocated by lot just three days before the race, must run bareback and there are only six trials beforehand.
 The responsibility for choosing and paying a jockey lies within each Contrada.
 The Palio is more than a simple horse race.
 It is the culmination of ongoing rivalry and competition between the districts (contradas), whereas, the race itself only lasts for a little more than a minute.
 The ceremony surrounding the event includes such elements as the blessing of the horses, with each horse being led into a church to be blessed by a priest on the afternoon of the race.
 Additionally, each district, known as a contrada, gathers its citizens for a feast on the night before the event, stoking the excitement of the residents and promoting community spirit.
 Siena’s entire year revolves around these races.
 Young drummers prepare and practice their rhythms and flag bearers rehearse all around the city.